Knishes with Root Vegetable Mash (In Puff Pastry)

-Knishes are a great make-ahead side dish or appetizer.
-See the many options below.
+Knishes are a great make-ahead dish with many possible variations.

 If you’ve seen our easy potato knishes, you will know that I use a BIG shortcut – a really good one.
 For the knish dough, I use store-bought puff pastry.
 Call me a cheater.
 I’m happy to wear that label for my easy, delicious and much quicker knish recipes.

-This knish recipe has a small twist with a root vegetable mash filling instead of a white potato filling.
-So you get a bit of sweetness, color, extra nutrients (vitamins and fiber) and varied flavors.
+The root vegetable mash filling (instead of the typical white potato filling) adds a bit of sweetness, color, extra nutrients (vitamins and fiber) and varied flavors.

 What is a knish?